Impact of Thermal Noise on Communication System Performance

-The RF receiver subsystem, shown in the light purple area, consists of:
+The RF receiver subsystem, shown in light purple, consists of RF Blockset blocks:

-An image reject filter is added into the Demodulator block using a mask checkbox to ensure that only signals centered around the 2.1 GHz carrier enter the demodulator.
-This filter also prevents the down-conversion of thermal noise centered around the image frequency of 2.6 GHz (image frequency is SL_RF+SL_IF) into the intermediate frequency.
-If the image rejection filter is removed, the noise contribution on the output signal increases above the estimation provided by Friis equations and the BER will deteriorate.
+2.2GHz.
+This filter prevents the down-conversion of thermal noise centered around 2.6 GHz or folding of other carrier frequencies with noise into the intermediate frequency (IF) defined as the absolute difference of the RF and LO frequencies.
+If the image rejection filter is removed, the noise contribution on the IF increases above the estimation provided by Friis equations and the BER will deteriorate.

-Note that all blocks in the RF receiver are ideally matched to 50 Ohm.
-To understand the effects of impedance mismatches on noise simulation see the example
+All blocks in the RF receiver are matched to 50 ohms.
+To understand the effects of impedance mismatch on noise simulation see,

 RF Noise Modeling.